NGA Outstanding Governance Award

 Co-opted Governor

-Alexandra is a teacher and Head of English at Danes Hill School in Oxshott.
-She has worked in education for over ten years and has an in-depth knowledge of the independent sector.
-She has an MEd in Senior Leadership and is a Chartered Member of CMI.
-Alexandra was recently appointed as Assistant Headteacher – Academic at a local independent school.
+Alexandra is a secondary-trained English teacher and an Assistant Headteacher at Hoe Bridge School.
+She has worked in education for over a decade and has an in-depth knowledge of the independent sector.
+She has an MEd in Senior Leadership, is a member of Women’s Ed and is a Chartered Member of CMI.
 Alexandra lives in Guildford with her husband and daughter and is keen to bring her knowledge of the classroom and schools-based leadership to the Hoe Valley team.

 Zane Carrazedo